0victor0/pyping2/README.md

-#PyPing2

-##Intro
+#pyping2

-Pyping2 is a Python library for testing network infrastructure.
-There is an [accompanying Docker image](https://hub.docker.com/r/victorclark/PyPing2/) which is based on Kali Linux, which is based on Debian.
-If you have all the dependencies installed on your host machine, you can run PyPing2 on your host, but the image takes care of all of this for you.
+Pyping2 is a Python library for performing network analysis.
+There is an [accompanying Docker image](https://hub.docker.com/r/victorclark/pyping2/) which is based on Debian.
+If you have all the dependencies installed on your host machine, you can run pyping2 on your host, but the image takes care of all of this for you.

-##1.
-Dependencies

-To use the library, there are dependencies for GNU/Linux and Python.
-[Check the Dockerfile](https://github.com/0victor0/Dockerfiles/blob/master/pyping2/Dockerfile) for more information.

-##2.
-Using PyPing2

-###Import library and instantiate PyPing2 object

-Import the library and create an object by passing a list of URLs and timeout (optional, defaults to 10 seconds).
+Below is a quickstart, check the wiki for more information:

+##Quickstart

+An overview of the workflow:

-        import PyPing2
+        import pyping2
         a = pyping2.targets(["www.pingtest.com", "www.cnn.com"])

-###Dependency check

-At any time check the dependencies on your system with the check() module:

-        a.check()

-Again, if you are working in a container based on the PyPing2 image, you will have no problem.

-###Summary

-At any time show a summary of the PyPing2 object with the show() module:

-        a.show()
-        #Target: www.someURL.com
-        #Host Local IP: 10.0.1.2
-        #External IP: 8.8.8.8

-###tcpdump

-The library also captures packets on the network interface of your choice:

         a.tcpdump_start()

-Stop capture after all tests:

-        a.tcpdump_stop()

-pcap will write to a timestamped location under `pyping2_results`.

-###Tests

-To run tests, call the following:

         a.tests()

-At the moment, this runs lft on the targets.

-##3.
-Reporting

-After the test completed, you can generate a report `results_lft.csv` timestamped under `pyping2_results`:

         a.report()

-##4.
-Example uses

-Here's what an example script would look like (taken from [example.py](example.py):

-        #! /usr/bin/python

-        import pyping2

-        domains = ["www.pingtest.com", "www.cnn.com", "www.amazon.com"]

-        a = pyping2.targets(domains)
-        a.tcpdump_start("eth0")
-        a.tests()
-        a.report()
         a.tcpdump_stop()

-Call y
-our script with `sudo python yourscript.py`

-##5.
-TODO:

-More details in the TODO file (mostly Docker-related).
-Near term improvements:

-+ hping3
-+ curl-loader
-+ report cleaning (currently structured, but not perfect)
-+ migrate from CSV adhoc reporting to database (perhaps Docker-based)

-##6.
-Known Bugs:

-###Running in Docker on VM:

-####lft:

-+ generates multiple "TCP Port Number Reused" after SYN packet sent -- **issue replicated with NAT and Bridged VM network adapters**
-+ mismatch in number of packets received and filtered
-+ no issues when running library on VM
-+ replicated in 2.2 (apt-get version) and 3.77 (current source)
-+ Changing protocols does not improve S/N
+At this point, a CSV of test results and pcaps will be written to a timestamped directory under `pyping2_results/`.